dividat/driver/Readme.md

 To add new packages use the usual `npm` commands and run `make node-dependencies`.
 This will rebuild the Nix declarations for setting up node dependencies.

+### Target systems

+Currently driver is built for following targets:

+- Linux: statically linked with [musl](https://www.musl-libc.org/)
+- Windows

 ### Releasing

-#### Building

 **Currently releases can only be made from Linux.**

-To create a release run: `make release`.

-A default environment (defined in `default.nix`) provides all necessary dependencies for building on your native system (i.e. Linux or Darwin).
-Running `make` will create a binary that should run on your system (at least in the default environemnt).

-Releases are built towards a more clearly specified target system (also statically linked).
-The target systems are defined in the [`nix/build`](nix/build) folder.
-Nix provides toolchains and dependencies for the target system in a sub environment.
-The build system (in the `make crossbuild` target) invokes these sub environments to build releases.

-Existing release targets:

-- Linux: statically linked with [musl](https://www.musl-libc.org/)
-- Windows

-### Deploying

-To deploy a new release run: `make deploy`.
-This can only be done if you are on `master` or `develop` branch, have correctly tagged the revision and have AWS credentials set in your environment.
+Running `nix build` will create all artifacts to be releaed, run test suite and will create a deployment script (`bin/deploy`).
+Run the deployment script to deploy a release.

 ## Installation